rapastranac/gempba/README.md

     *   would be able to use it
     */

-    /* set if the algorithm might be seen as a maximisation or minimsation problem the two available keyworsd are: minimise or maximise, not case sensitive.
+    /* set if the algorithm might be seen as a maximization or minimzation problem the two available keyworsd are: minimize or maximize, not case sensitive.
-    If maximisation, reference value or best value so far is INT_MIN If minimisation, reference value or best value so far is INT_MAX
+    If maximization, score or best value so far is INT_MIN (for I32) or the minimum for the supported types.
+    If minimization, score or best value so far is INT_MAX (for I32) or the maximum for the supported types.

-    By default, GemPBA maximises, thus the below line is optional for maximisation*/ branchHandler.set_lookup_strategy(gempba::MAXIMISE);
+    By default, GemPBA maximizes, thus the below line is optional for maximization*/ branchHandler.set_goal(gempba::goal::MAXIMISE, gempba::score_type::I32);

-    // Here we set the best value so far if known somehow, optional branchHandler.setRefValue(/* some integer*/);
+    // Here we set the best value so far if known somehow, optional branchHandler.set_score(gempba::score::make(/* some primitive*/));